 Fall/Spring of senior year: Register for thesis credits.
 Your primary advisor will tell you when your final draft of the thesis is due for grading.

-(4) PDF version of their final thesis (as a single file that includes the cover page and all other material), emailed to Dr. Mark Tunick (email@example.com).
-The pdf file must be named: last_first_S17.pdf (for Spring '17).
+(3) PDF version of the final thesis (as a single file that includes the unsigned cover page and all other material), emailed to Dr. Mark Tunick (email@example.com).
+The pdf file must be named: last_first_S19.pdf (for Spring '19) and must comply with the requirements laid out in the Thesis Guidelines.
+The signature page will not be accepted until the Associate Dean has received the pdf version of the thesis.

 (1) Thesis archiving form; (2) Thesis assessment form--both to the Associate Dean, HC 133.
 (See links below)